T776 form: Report your rental income and expenses easily

 Part 4: Deductible expenses

-Total for personal portion
+Calculating the total for the personal portion

 Other lines include: